 The ClearBridge Appreciation ESG SMA composite consists of discretionary wrap accounts with an account minimum of US $25,000.
 The managers actively integrate criteria inclusive of environmental, social and governance (ESG) issues into the portfolio construction of the strategy.
 Accounts within the composite are invested primarily in large capitalization companies, but may also invest in mid and small capitalization companies.
 The managers seek to create a diversified portfolio with investments in companies believed to have superior demonstrated or expected growth characteristics at reasonable prices.
 The strategy is implemented by Legg Mason Private Portfolio Group, LLC (LMPPG).
-LMPPG claims compliance with the Global Investment Performance Standards (GIPS®) and has been independently verified for the periods January 1, 2013 - December 31, 2017.
-The verification reports are available upon request.
-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-Verification does not ensure the accuracy of any specific composite presentation.
+LMPPG claims compliance with the Global Investment Performance Standards (GIPS®).
+LMPPG has been independently verified for the periods January 1, 2013 - December 31, 2018.
+LMPPG is a wholly-owned subsidiary of Legg Mason, Inc and together with its sub-advisers, including ClearBridge, provides investment services primarily in investme nt programs sponsored by Sponsor Firms.
+To obtain a compliant presentation and/or the firm's list of composite descriptions, please contact firstname.lastname@example.org.
 The main risks of this strategy are General Investment Risk, Small Cap Risk, Mid Cap Risk, ESG Investing Risk, and Non-U.S. Investment Risk.
-Prior to June 2008, the minimum was $5,000.

 Input and Calculation Data:

 The fee schedule currently in effect is 3.00% on all assets.
 Net of fee composite returns are calculated by reducing each monthly composite pure gross rate of return by the highest "bundled" fee charged (3.00%) annually, prorated to a monthly ratio.
 The "bundled" fee includes transaction costs, investment management, custodial, and other administrative fees.
 Effective January 1, 2013, the number of portfolios reflects a change from prior periods due to an aggregation of accounts as reported by one sponsor.
 As of January 2014, the internal dispersion of annual returns is measured by the asset-weighted standard deviation of portfolio returns included in the composite for the entire year.
 For prior years, the equal-weighted standard deviation was used.
 The composite employed a 10% significant cash flow policy which was discontinued in January 2012.
 A list of composite descriptions is available upon request.
-Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
-In September 2018, the composite inception date was revised to more accurately reflect the composite.
+Policies for valuing portfolios, calculating performance, and preparing compliant presentations area vailable upon request.
 Past performance is not necessarily indicative of future results.